 Flooding in Puerto Rico and U.S Virgin Islands

-On this page you learn what types of flooding are typical in the Puerto Rico and the U.S. Virgin Islands and how do you protect yourself, your family and your home.
-You will also find out more about the significant Puerto Rico and the U.S. Virgin Islands floods.
-Finally, you'll find links to NWS offices that provide forecast and safety information for Puerto Rico and the U.S. Virgin Islands, as well as links to our partners who play a significant role in keeping you safe.
+On this page you learn what types of flooding are typical in Puerto Rico and the U.S. Virgin Islands and how do you protect yourself, your family and your home.
+You will also find out more about significant floods in Puerto Rico and the U.S. Virgin Islands.
+Finally, you'll find links to NWS offices that provide forecast and safety information for Puerto Rico and the U.S. Virgin Islands as well as links to our partners who play a significant role in keeping you safe.

 |Significant Puerto Rico and the U.S. Virgin Islands Floods

 Hurricane Hortense dropped up to 24 inches of cumulative rainfall in eastern interior Puerto Rico in September 1996.
 The rainfall amounts on the U.S. Virgin Islands ranged from 7 to 10 inches.
 This volume resulted in a destructive flood event in Puerto Rico.
 Hurricane Hortense made landfall on the southwestern coast of the island as a Category 1 Hurricane.
 The heaviest hit watershed was the Rio Grande de Loiza, which flows through the most populated portions of northeast Puerto Rico.
 This watershed measured 24.6 inches.